Microscope Crew

 Types of Stereo Microscopes

 Stereo microscopes are categorized into five total types according to different classifications.
-The two main types are Greenough Stereo Microscope and Common main objective Stereo Microscope considering their invention and additional features in the latter.
+The two main types are Greenough Stereo Microscope and the Common main objective Stereo Microscope considering their invention and additional features in the latter.

 The other classification gives us Fixed, Zoom, and Turret stereo microscopes.
 Slight changes in their structure and function make them unique.
 Let’s tell you about all the different types of Stereo microscopes in one place.